Legal Updated 7 min read

 Status Active, accepting claims

-The trust’s 5% payment percentage means a mesothelioma claimant with a $350,000 scheduled value receives approximately $17,500.
-The percentage has declined over the decades as the trust has paid billions in claims while needing to preserve assets for future claimants.
+The trust’s 5.1% payment percentage means a mesothelioma claimant with a $350,000 scheduled value receives approximately $17,850.
+The percentage has declined over the decades as the trust has paid claims while preserving assets for future claimants.

 W.R.
 Grace: The Libby Connection